 However since becoming a parent, I’m amazed at what kids are truly capable of – if given the time, a bit of know-how to start, and some safety boundaries.

 After reading Fifty Dangerous Things (you should let your children do), I was hooked on the idea of kids tinkering.
 I thought, "this book should have been given to MY parents when I was a kid!".
 That started our conversation with Tinkering School in San Francisco...

 Tinkering School is a non-rushed, non-competitive environment.
 Kids learn real world “how-to” skills and application – plus develop emotional skills (collaboration, cooperation and more).
 Activities are structured to promote imagination and thinking outside-of-the-box.
 Kids do not learn prescribed formulas, because in the real world there is always more than one way to solve a problem.
 Practicing at creative problem solving definitely prepare kids for the working world - plus pursuing their own dreams!

-We have no TV or video games in our home and at Tinkering School.
-We want kids to know where eggs come from (and eat fresh ones too), witness ewes birth lambs, plant seeds and watch them explode with life, kiss and hug llamas, dig in the dirt every single day, and build imaginary kingdoms from pine straw, pebbles, and 2 X 4's.
+We have no TV or video games in our home and at Tinkering School NC.
+We want kids to know where eggs come from (and eat fresh ones too), witness ewes birth lambs, plant seeds and watch them explode with life, kiss and hug llamas, dig in the dirt every single day, and build imaginary kingdoms from pine straw and pebbles, and 2 X 4's.

 Our goal is to help kids live the childhood they are meant to – and not rush it.
 Without the distractions of the modern life, kid’s innate sense of wonder and imagination takes over, and they savor simple treasures, learn new things, and enjoy carefree timelessness.
 The perfect canvas for tinkering!